 vertebra (the L4-L5 and L5-S1 levels).

 What causes lumbar disk disease?

 Lumbar disk disease is caused by a change in the structure of the normal disk.
 Most

 of the time, disk disease happens as a result of aging and the normal breakdown that

 occurs within the disk.
 Sometimes, severe injury can cause a normal disk to herniate.

 Injury may also cause an already herniated disk to worsen.

-What are the risks for lumbar disk disease?
+Who is at risk for lumbar disk disease?